 Insanity Led to the Death

 Some individuals carry mental illnesses that can prove dangerous.
-Actions taken due to the nature of a mental disability may not end up charged as murder.
+Actions taken due to the nature of a cognitive disability may not end up charged as murder because they often do not involve criminal intent.

 Get Professional Help Fighting a Murder Charge

-Individuals charged under California Penal Code Section 187: Murder end up facing difficult legal challenges.
-You can learn more about how to handle these charges by contacting the Simmrin Law Group for a FREE consultation.
+Individuals charged under California Penal Code §187: Murder can face complex legal challenges.
+To learn more about how to handle these charges, contact the Simmrin Law Group for a FREE consultation.